How Important is Good Crate Training for my Puppy?

 If introduced and used correctly, the crate will be where your dog freely picks to sleep, hide when it storms and lay around in for no other reason other than it is their very own space.

-When Should You Start with the Training?
+When Should You Start Crate Training Puppies?

 Pups that are handled and taken care of by their owners during the first two months of life are much more willing to being trained.
 It is advisable that pups are placed in their permanent homes between 8 to 10 weeks of age.